shaileshsuthar675/Machine-Learning/Fruit name prediction/README.md

 # Creating nearest neighborhood classifier to prededict fruit name by using ML

-Aim of this project is to classifie and predict the name of fruit by using multi feature of fruits...
+**This project aims to classify and predict the name by using multi-feature of fruits…**

 ## Authors